The cerebrospinal fluid (CSF) glucose test measures the amount of glucose, or sugar, present in the fluid.

 If you take blood thinners, your risk of bleeding is higher.

-There are serious additional risks if you have a brain mass, such as a tumor or abscess (puss surrounded by inflamed tissue).
-In these cases, lumbar puncture can cause brain herniation.
-Brain herniation results in high intracranial pressure, which can eventually cut off the supply of blood to the brain.
-This can result in brain damage or even death.
-If a brain mass is suspected, lumber puncture will not be performed.
+Additional risks exist if you have a brain mass, such as a tumor or abscess, which is pus surrounded by inflamed tissue.
+In these cases, a lumbar puncture can cause brain herniation, which is when part of the brain shifts out of the correct position.
+Brain herniation results from high intracranial pressure.
+This shift in brain tissue can lead to compression of certain parts of the brain, which can eventually cut off the supply of blood to the brain.
+This can cause brain damage, or even death.
+If your doctor suspects you have a brain mass, they won’t perform a lumbar puncture.

 Cisternal and ventricular puncture have additional risks, including: